Difference Between Windows 10 Cumulative and Feature Updates

 Before releasing these updates, Microsoft first design a preview to get the inside feedback from the users.
 Once the update is proven, then the company rolled it out of their gates.
 These updates can be also automatically downloaded on compatible devices.
 You can get access to all these major updates from the Windows Update or manual install.
 The ISO files are also provided for FU if you don’t want to completely wipe install on your system.

-Here how to get the latest Windows 10 feature update version 1903, aka May 2019 update on your device.
+Here is how to get the latest Windows 10 feature update version 21H1, aka May 2021 update on your device.

 Windows 10 Cumulative and Feature Updates what is the difference?